 Project description: Tilitonse is a multi-donor pooled fund designed to support governance work conducted by civil society organisations (CSOs) in Malawi.
 It provides grants to CSOs with the aim of improving the accountability, inclusivity and responsiveness of local and national governance.
 Itad has been appointed as the Independent Impact Evaluation Agent (IIEA) to measure the impact of Tilitonse.

-Activities: Managed a team of UK and Malawi-based researchers to produce 12 in-depth longitudinal case studies; a central component of the IIEA's evaluation design.
-Developed an innovative approach to coding and analysing endline data within a contribution analysis framework using qualitative analysis software.
-Responsible for synthesising qualitative and quantitative data sources (case studies and survey data) for the overall Evaluation Reports, through employing meta-ethnographic synthesis techniques.
+Activities: Managed a team of UK and Malawi-based researchers to produce 12 in-depth longitudinal case studies; a central component of the evaluation design.
+Developed an innovative approach to coding and analysing qualitative data within a contribution analysis framework using qualitative analysis software.
+Responsible for synthesising qualitative and quantitative data sources (case studies and survey data) to feed into the final evaluation report, employing meta-ethnographic synthesis techniques.

 (British Council) - Project Manager